 - Ranked #1 by Barron’s for Long-Term Investing and Novices

-- Ranked as “best broker for your IRA” in 2012 by Kiplinger’s
+- Ranked as “Best online broker for long term investors” in 2015 by Barron’s

-The Main Reason to Not Open an IRA Account With TD Ameritrade:
+The Main Reason to Not Go with TD Ameritrade:

 - Higher-than-average trading costs and fees at $9.99 per stock or options trade